-The Association has been greatly impacted by COVID-19 restrictions since March, 2020, resulting in an inability to run any face-to-face seminars, conferences or meetings for either the Members or the Executive.
+The Association has been greatly impacted by COVID-19 restrictions since March, 2020, resulting in an inability to run any face-to-face seminars, conferences or meetings for either the Members or the Executive for most of 2021 and 2022.
 Whilst the Association has adapted to an online webinar and meeting presence, this has not been commensurate with the activities which had been planned for the latter part of the financial year.
 The Association has continued to provide member services in alternative methods until such time as restrictions as set out by the State government are lifted.